maszew/themoviedb-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+## Requirements

+Node 6.9.0 or higher is required, together with NPM 3 or higher.
+To use below commands Angular CLI must be globally installed via `npm install -g @angular/cli`.

+## Installation

+After cloning this repo, run `npm install` in the project folder.
+Then you need to generate your own API key to access https://api.themoviedb.org/3.
+This key should be pasted in the '%project%/src/app/tmd-search/config.json' file, instead of \<key>.
+Now you can use below commands and test the app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.